Professor Rinaldo Bellomo MBBS MD FRACP FCICM PGDipEcho FAAHMS

-Professor Bellomo is a Professorial Fellow, Faculty of Medicine, University of Melbourne, Melbourne, Australia; Honorary Professor, Faculty of Medicine, Monash University, Melbourne Australia; Honorary Professorial Fellow, Faculty of Medicine, The University of Sydney, Sydney, Australia; Honorary Professorial Fellow, The George Institute, Sydney, Australia; Concurrent Professor, Faculty of Medicine, University of Nanjing, Nanjing, China; and Honorary Principal Research Fellow, Howard Florey Institute, University of Melbourne.
+Rinaldo Bellomo is a Professor of Intensive Care Medicine, University of Melbourne, Melbourne, Australia; Honorary Professor, Faculty of Medicine, Monash University, Melbourne Australia; Honorary Professorial Fellow, Faculty of Medicine, The University of Sydney, Sydney, Australia; Honorary Professorial Fellow, The George Institute, Sydney, Australia; Honorary Fellow, Florey Institute of Physiology, Melbourne, Australia; Honorary Professor, Faculty of Medicine, Nanjing University, Nanjing, China; and Visiting Professor, Università Vita-Salute San Raffaele, Milan, Italy.

-Professor Bellomo is the Director of Intensive Care Research at Austin Health.
+Professor Bellomo is the Director of Intensive Care Research and Staff Specialist in Intensive Care at Austin Health.
 He is Co-Director of the Australian and New Zealand Intensive Care Research Centre (ANZIC-RC) - a National Health and Medical Research Council (NHMRC) Enabling Grant funded methods centre for investigator initiated clinical research that supports >15 staff, >14 PhD candidates, and research programs in traumatic brain injury, sepsis, transfusion, acute lung injury, nutrition and health economics.
 He is a NHMRC Practitioner Fellow and was Foundation Chair of the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS-CTG).

-Professor Bellomo has published more than 900 papers, written more than 152 book chapters and edited 13 books in the field of intensive care medicine.
-As at August 2014 he had an h index of 82 (Scopus) and total lifetime citations of >30,000; and yearly citation rate over the past 5 years was >2,500.
-He is the Editor of the journal Critical Care and Resuscitation.
+In 2015, Professor Bellomo became the first ANZ biomedical researcher to have more than 1,000 papers in Scopus.
+He has also written more than 152 book chapters and edited 13 books in the field of intensive care medicine.
+As at October 2015 he had an h index of 88 (Scopus) and total lifetime citations of >40,000; and a yearly citation rate over the past 5 years of >2,500.
+He is the Editor-in-Chief of the journal Critical Care and Resuscitation.